oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 #### REST

-Editing the network is done on rest via:
+Editing the network is done on rest via PUT method on:

-       api/networks/{network:id}
+       api/networks/{network:id}/

-By providing the optional element apply:
+By providing the optional element *apply* (default is *false*):

 ` `<network>
+           ...
 `     `<apply>`true`</apply>
 ` `</network>

 #### Events

-What events should be reported when using this feature.
+If the can-do-action of the 'Setup Networks' command fails, an event log should be reported including the host names.
+Each host individually will have its own logging for the 'Setup network' command.

 ### Dependencies / Related Features